linode/linode-cli/docs/development/guides/01-overview.rst

 - Default values for commonly used fields (e.g. region, image)
 - Overrides for the target API URL (hostname, version, scheme, etc.)

-This command serves as an interactive prompt and outputs a configuration file to :code:`~/.config/linode-cli`.
+This command serves as an interactive prompt and outputs a configuration file to ``~/.config/linode-cli``.
 This file is in a simple INI format and can be easily modified manually by users.

-Additionally, multiple users can be created for the CLI which can be designated when running commands using the :code:`--as-user` argument or using the :code:`default-user` config variable.
+Additionally, multiple users can be created for the CLI which can be designated when running commands using the ``--as-user`` argument or using the ``default-user`` config variable.

-When running a command, the config file is loaded into a :code:`CLIConfig` object stored under the `CLI.config` field.
+When running a command, the config file is loaded into a ``CLIConfig`` object stored under the `CLI.config` field.
 This object allows various parts of the CLI to access the current user, the configured token, and any other CLI config values by name.

-The logic for the interactive prompt and the logic for storing the CLI configuration can be found in the :code:`configuration` package.
+The logic for the interactive prompt and the logic for storing the CLI configuration can be found in the ``configuration`` package.

 OAuth Authentication
 --------------------